ociu/sphinx-traceability-extension/README.rst

     .. item-attributes-matrix:: Attributes for requirements
         :filter: SWRQT
+        :status: Appr
         :attributes: status
         :sort: status
         :reverse:
         :nocaptions:

 where the *filter* argument can be replaced by any python regular expression.
+Documentation items matching their ID to the given regular expression end up in the list.

+where *status* can be replaced by any configured attribute, and *Appr* can be replaced by any python regular expression.
+Documentation items where the *status* attribute matches the given regular expression end up in the list.

-The *attributes* argument is a space-separated list of attributes that should be matched in the matrix.
+where *attributes* argument is a space-separated list of attributes that should be matched in the matrix.

-Both arguments can be avoided, or left empty, in which case the table will contain all attributes for all documentation items.
+Above arguments can be avoided, or left empty, in which case the table will contain all attributes for all documentation items.

 Documentation items matching their ID to the given *filter* regular expression end up in as rows in the